 However, as an organisation with the environment very much at its heart, we recognise the need to limit air travel.
 Therefore, our staff must go through a rigorous justification process in order to determine whether air travel is essential.

 In order to curb the trend of increased air travel, alternative approaches such as video and telephone conferencing are also offered.

-We also have a fleet of modern low-emission pool cars known as the White Fleet for close distance business travel.
-We have a pool of 11 vehicles leased for periods of three years.
-Staff use these for business travel instead of their own vehicles in order to minimise emissions.
+We also have a fleet of modern low-emission pool cars for close distance business travel.
+We have a pool of eight vehicles leased for periods of three years.
+Staff use these for business travel instead of their own vehicles in order to minimise emissions